Bob Saget died from head trauma, family says – KION546

 “As we continue to mourn together, we ask everyone to remember the love and laughter that Bob brought to this world, and the lessons he taught us all: to be kind to everyone, to let the people you love know you love them, and to face difficult times with hugs and laughter,” the statement added.

-The “Fuller House,” 65, had been on comedy tour at the time of his death.
+The “Fuller House” star, 65, had been on comedy tour at the time of his death.

 Speculation had swirled around the state of his health as Saget had said he had Covid-19 in December.